The Cost of a Swimming Pool: NJ Pricing & Financing Options

 Must-have equipment and safety items

-Budget for essentials: pump, filter, sanitation system, safety barrier, and basic lighting.
+Budget for essentials: pump, filtration system (consider a UV filtration system for improved water quality and reduced chlorine use, offering eco-friendly and health benefits), sanitation system, safety barrier, and basic lighting.
 These protect your investment and keep the yard usable after dusk.

 Luxury additions that raise the number

-Spas, water features, upgraded finishes, and statement lighting add drama but often require extra plumbing and electrical planning.
+Spas, water features, upgraded finishes, statement lighting, and advanced heating systems add drama and comfort but often require extra plumbing and electrical planning, and they frequently follow the latest pool and hardscape trends in New Jersey.

-Plan for upgraded equipment and premium features to add roughly $5,000–$25,000+ depending on selections.
-Energy-smart fixtures can lower long-term operating bills.
+Plan for upgraded equipment and premium features—such as automatic pool cleaners to keep your pool clean with less manual effort, and energy-smart fixtures—to add roughly $5,000–$25,000+ depending on selections.
+These upgrades can also lower long-term operating bills.

 The common “second quote” items